 Eighteen (18) credit hours to include a minimum of three courses from the philosophical ethics offerings (Group I), and three additional courses from the remainder of Group I and/or from Group II.
 At least three of the total courses must be at the 300-400 level.

-Students who do research or other work for credit in ethics in any major or field of study – e.g., through URES, independent study, or internship – may use those credits for the minor with approval by the director of the Practical Ethics Minor.
-Students are strongly encouraged to seek service learning and guided research opportunities, both for credit and non-credit, through the Center for Honor, Leadership, and Service.
+Students who do research or other work for credit in ethics in any major or field of study – e.g., through URES, independent study, or internship – may use those credits for the minor with approval by the coordinator of the Practical Ethics Minor.
+Students are encouraged to contact the Center for Community Engagement for potential service learning opportunities.

 Group I: PHIL 160, 225, 226, 330, 335, and 430.